What is anaphylaxis?

 Be careful to identify and avoid triggers

 Knowing and avoiding your specific triggers is the most important part of managing life-threatening allergies.
-But to do that, you need to know what to avoid, and where that substance might be lurking.
+But to do that, you need to know what to avoid, and where that substance might

 If you are at risk of anaphylaxis it is very important that your family, friends and work colleagues, or your child’s teachers also know; and that they know what to do if you do have an anaphylactic reaction.
 You and your doctor may decide you should carry an adrenaline auto-injector, so you can receive immediate treatment if you experience an anaphylactic reaction.
 EpiPen® Auto-Injectors are available from your pharmacy without a prescription.